 Frank Clemente Guest Columnist Surprisingly, Congress’s $680 billion holiday-season tax deal will bring some cheer to working families and not just to big corporations this year.
 Refundable tax credits putting

-Imagine that you were driving on the interstate like everyone else, then a big semi-truck slows down in front of you, making you slow down.
-You ask, “Why is this
+Imagine that you were driving on the interstate like everyone else, then a big semi-truck slows down in front of

 Associated Press Both of North Carolina’s U.S. senators are opposing the confirmation of Greensboro native Loretta Lynch for attorney general,

 Disappointed in Senator Tillis’ vote To the Editor: Congressman G. K. Butterfield (NC-01) on Thursday, Feb.
 26, released the following